Andie Palmer, PhD

-I am a linguistic and legal anthropologist, Associate Professor in the Department of Anthropology at the University of Alberta.
+I am a linguistic and legal anthropologist, and an associate professor in the Department of Anthropology at the University of Alberta.
+It is my honour to serve as Interim Director of the Kule Folklore Centre in our Faculty of Arts for 2023.
 My current research concerns the negotiation of linguistic and cultural difference in courts, tribunals, and other court-like settings, with a particular focus on the interpretation of treaties and oral history testimony.

 I invite you to explore my research, publications and course offerings documented elsewhere on this website and in my cv.
 If you are a considering a career in anthropology, or share interests in social justice, discourse, or anthropological poetics, I would welcome your application to our MA thesis or PhD program via our graduate programs page.
 As I served as a graduate chair for nearly a decade, I'm interested in potential graduate students finding the best fit possible for their research interests, regardless of the university they ultimately select.
 You can find my tips on how to apply for graduate programs, and to make a good match, at: https://cloudfront.ualberta.ca/-/media/arts/departments-institutes-and-centres/anthropology/winning-acceptance-to-the-graduate-program-of-your-choice.pdf.